Create Your Garden

 Succulent types

 There are thousands of succulent species belonging to various plant families, including Crassulaceae, Euphorbiaceae, Cactaceae, and Aizoaceae.
-Popular succulent families include:
+Popular families include:

 These are just some of the main types of succulents found across the globe.
 There are many more species and hybrids available, offering endless possibilities for plant enthusiasts and collectors.